taishi-i/awesome-ChatGPT-repositories/README.md

  * [rubberduck-vscode](https://github.com/rubberduck-ai/rubberduck-vscode) - Use AI-powered code edits, explanations, code generation, error diagnosis, and chat in Visual Studio Code with the official OpenAI API.
  * [teams-openai-bot](https://github.com/leeford/teams-openai-bot) - Sample Teams OpenAI bot
  * [speechgpt](https://github.com/hahahumble/speechgpt) - SpeechGPT is a web application that enables you to converse with ChatGPT.
+ * [platform](https://github.com/cognosisai/platform) - is both quaint and terrible now, but this is one of the first gpt agents. embodied with a javascript repl.  tools separated out into packages that it could inspect.  davinci-002 wasn't quite enough... maybe time to see what gpt-4 can do ;-)
  * [chat-langchainjs](https://github.com/sullivan-sean/chat-langchainjs) - replicating chatlangchain (a chatgpt-like bot that only answers questions about langchain documentation) with a typescript backed  heard @swyx is having a hackathon later today. hopefully this can serve as a starting point for some projects there!
  * [telegram-chatgpt-concierge-bot](https://github.com/rafalwilinski/telegram-chatgpt-concierge-bot) - Interact with OpenAI's ChatGPT via Telegram and Voice.
  * [chatgpt-telegram](https://github.com/m1guelpf/chatgpt-telegram) - Run your own GPTChat Telegram bot, with a single command!